Topological tameness of Margulis spacetimes: Abstract

 \section{Abstract}

-We show that Margulis spacetimes without parabolic holonomy are topologically tame.
+We show that Margulis spacetimes without parabolic holonomy elements are topologically tame.
 A Margulis spacetime is the quotient of the $3$-dimensional Minkowski space by a free proper isometric action of the free group of rank $\geq 2$.
-We will use our particular point of view that the Margulis spacetime is a manifold-with-boundary with an $\rpth$-structure in an essential way.
-The basic tools are a bordification by a closed surface with an $\rpt$-structure and a free holonomy group, the work of Goldman, Labourie, and Margulis on geodesics in the Margulis spacetimes and $3$-manifold topology.
+We will use our particular point of view that the Margulis spacetime is a manifold-with-boundary with an $\rpthree$-structure in an essential way.
+The basic tools are a bordification by a closed $\rptwo$-surface with free holonomy group, and the work of Goldman, Labourie, and Margulis on geodesics in the Margulis spacetimes and $3$-manifold topology.